elastisys/compliantkubernetes/docs/operator-manual/capacity-management.md

 # Capacity Management

-Our users trust us -- the Compliant Kubernetes administrators -- to keep applications up and secure.
+Our users trust us -- the Welkin administrators -- to keep applications up and secure.
 Keeping the application up means that there is sufficient capacity in the environment, both for headroom -- in case the application suddenly gets popular -- and resilience to Node or Zone failure.
 Keeping the application secure means having sufficient capacity in the environment to allow rolling Node restarts -- as required for keeping the base OS up-to-date and secure -- without causing downtime.

 ## Types of Failure

-Compliant Kubernetes environments are set up to withstand either:
+Welkin environments are set up to withstand either:

 - a single Node failure per Node Group (Node resilient); or
 - a single Zone failure (Zone resilient).